Router9

 • Hermes can expose itself as an OpenAI-compatible API server, so Router9 also backs any frontend you connect to Hermes (Open WebUI, LibreChat, and others).

-• Keep your key in ~/.hermes/.env rather than committing it to config.yaml.
+• Keep your key in ~/.hermes/.env (or a key_env variable) rather than committing it to config.yaml.

 On this page